 HR Interview Questions and Answers 2020 – The word ‘Interview’ is quite shocking for every fresher.
 But, good preparation is sure to prove constructive.
 So here is an article which describes the Most Common HR Interview Questions and answers for freshers.

-Now we discuss here some questions which are related to HR Interview :
+Now we will discuss some questions which are related to HR Interview :

 Q1.
 How are you today?